farzadrastegar/setup-hadoop/README.md

          Enter advanced database configuration [y/n] (n)?

    7.2.3.2.
-(OR) Say YES to the following question during the setup and enter database information if necessary.
+(OR) Say YES to the following question during the initialization and do Mysql database configuration in the following steps.

          Enter advanced database configuration [y/n] (n)? y